 A friend of mine recently asked me if I did anything special to keep on top of my email.
-Most certainly I do and have used the same system for the last two years.
-It is referred to as Inbox Zero, and no, I did not come up with it.
+Most certainly I do and have used the same system for the last four years.
+It’s referred to as Inbox Zero, and no, I did not come up with it.
 You may be asking, what’s the big deal?
 You check your email, keep what you want and delete what you don’t.
-This seems simple enough, but this approach seems to lead to an inbox of email that is so large, it is unwieldy.
+This seems simple enough, but this approach seems to lead to an inbox of email that is so large, it’s unwieldy.
 If efficiency is the goal, this approach will not get you there.

 I Have Seen Some Big Ones!!!